Danieldiazi/homeassistant-meteogalicia_tides/info.md

 **platform (Required)** | The platform name: "meteogalicia_tides".
 **id_port (Required)** | The ID port by MeteoGalicia.
 List available at: https://www.meteogalicia.gal/datosred/infoweb/meteo/docs/rss/RSS_Mareas_gl.pdf
 **scan_interval (Optional)** | Interval in seconds to poll new data from meteogalicia webservice.
 Recommended.

+The historical forecast sensor keeps its existing unique ID and state.
+Additional timestamp, tide type, and height sensors are created disabled by default and can be enabled from the device page.